hillhwaga/Project_1/README.md

 Pandas, Plotly, Python, Numpy, and ...

 ## Task
-Analyze applicant's economic staus.
+* Analyze applicant's economic staus.

-## Tasks to think about while aglining with goal:
-Data accuracy (we can run some audits to check data integrity) ....What do u think?
+* Data accuracy (we ran some audits to check the data's integrity).

 ## Question 1:
-What is the most popularized occupation? ( I will add more, neede to sleep on it for better results)
+Would you anticipate a relationship between occupation and education, in regards to salary?

 ## Question 2:
+From the hours worked dataset, what occupation seems to be popularzied?

 ## Question 3:
+What does the relation between the salary amount and ages explain?

 ## Question 4:
+What marital stuatus trend can you spot amoungst the applicants?